Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Henry Deans - Agrium, Inc.

 Jonas, thanks for your question.
 Morning.
 I used to run a plant in Cologne in Germany and had a five-year turnaround cycle.
 And how did we get there?
-We did it through risk-based inspections, through minimum trips (54:25), through safety instrumented systems, SIS, and we did it through vibration control.
+We did it through risk-based inspections, through minimum trips through safety instrumented systems, SIS, and we did it through vibration control.
 So, I think if you've got the right inspection regime in place, these plants, no matter what their vintage are, can actually go on to have turnaround cycles of four or even five years.
 So, I think it's well within our capability to do that.
 We've demonstrated that elsewhere.
-And actually, we've got a plant at the moment running up and – for Saskatchewan, and that's in the fourth year of its turnaround cycle, and it's one of the most reliable plants that we actually have.
+And actually, we've got a plant at the moment running up at Fort Saskatchewan, and that's in the fourth year of its turnaround cycle, and it's one of the most reliable plants that we actually have.

-On the second piece about the schedule, I don't – what's actually happened was we had turnaround, and actually under turnaround, we found some work that we wanted to complete.
+On the second piece about the schedule, what's actually happened was we had turnaround, and actually under turnaround, we found some work that we wanted to complete.
 We also had some issues, to be frank, with our contractors because productivity wasn't as we expected.
 And particularly around welders, the welding quality was pretty poor.
-So, that required some rework for us in the turnaround.
+So, that required some rework for us in the turnarounds.
 So, I wouldn't read anything into these issues that we have.
 We're still on track to hit our 2020 target.
 We've had turnarounds that were delayed, but we're well set up to capitalizing those turnarounds and hit the four-year turnaround cycle.

 Charles V. Magro - Agrium, Inc.

 Yeah, John, it's Chuck.
-So, I would just echo what Harry is saying is, in fact, well-scaled (55:45) plants today should be four or five years.
+So, I would just echo what Harry is saying is, in fact, world-scale plants today should be four or five years.
 There's no – the way that these things are engineered and designed – and yes, our plants of course are – you could say, are an older vintage, but they've been refreshed.
 So, the piping, the reactors, all the equipment are brand-new.
 And there's no reason why we can't.
 And Harry and his team has a lot of experience, and we have plants now in our fleet that can do this.
-So, we're just trying to bring the rest of the plants up to that standard and I actually think that that is where we need to be.
+So, we're just trying to bring the rest of the plants up to that standard, and I actually think that that is where we need to be.
 And that's what is contemplated in those 2020 objectives.

 Your second question, it wasn't a notion of unscheduled outages or not being reliable.
-It was, some of the outages went a little longer than we anticipated because we had shortages of qualified tradesmen (56:31) in Western Canada for different reasons.
+It was some of the outages went a little longer than we anticipated because we had shortages of qualified tradesmen in Western Canada for different reasons.
 And look, that's on us, we're not making excuses, but it's a very different issue than saying that the plant was running and then stopped running because of a challenge.
 It's more things were delayed because of productivity with the workforce.

 Henry Deans - Agrium, Inc.

-And, Jonas, on that, on our (56:48) asset, we set certain production records month after month before we has the turnaround, and certainly on nitrogen assets we've had the longest run length ever on our big ammonia plants at Redwater by 150 days and the same on the urea plant, an extra 200 days compared to the run length.
+And, Jonas, on that, on our Saskatchewan asset, we set certain production records month after month before we had the turnaround, and certainly on nitrogen assets we've had the longest run length ever on our big ammonia plants at Redwater by 150 days and the same on the urea plant, an extra 200 days compared to the run length.
 So, I think we did all the right things.
 I think we're well-placed to capitalize on these four-year turnaround cycles and to make our plants even more reliable.

 Richard D. Downey - Agrium, Inc.